 The Model was Trained on the Training Data.

 score = model.evaluate(X_test, Y_test, verbose=0)

-Keras is a powerful deep learning platform that enables developers to quickly and efficiently create pre-trained models for use in a variety of applications, such as prediction, feature extraction, and tweaking.
-One of the key advantages of Keras is the automatic downloading of weights when a model is created, enabling developers to benefit from the platform’s top-tier speed and scalability.
-This technology eliminates the need for developers to spend time and energy on process-oriented tasks, freeing their minds to focus on the most important aspects of their work.
-Additionally, Keras provides a straightforward and uncomplicated workflow, making complex tasks achievable and simple tasks fast and convenient.
-Ultimately, Keras provides an invaluable tool for developers to make use of in their projects.
+Keras is an advanced deep learning platform that empowers developers to swiftly and effectively generate pre-trained models for various applications such as prediction, feature extraction, and customization.
+One of the primary benefits of using Keras is its ability to automatically download weights during model creation, enabling developers to leverage the platform’s ultimate speed and scalability.
+This eliminates the need for developers to spend significant time and effort on process-oriented tasks, allowing them to focus on critical elements of their work.
+Moreover, Keras provides an uncomplicated and easy-to-follow workflow, making complex tasks achievable and simple tasks quick and convenient.
+Ultimately, Keras is an invaluable resource for developers to implement in their projects.